scikit-hep/root_numpy/README.rst

-or `structured arrays <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ as well as converting NumPy arrays back into ROOT TTrees. root_numpy can convert branches of basic types such as bool, int, float, double, etc. as well as variable and fixed-length 1D arrays and vectors of basic types.
+or `structured arrays <http://docs.scipy.org/doc/numpy/user/basics.rec.html>`_ as well as converting NumPy arrays back into ROOT TTrees. root_numpy can convert branches of basic types such as bool, int, float, double, etc. as well as variable and fixed-length 1D arrays and 1D or 2D vectors of basic types.
+It does not parse strings yet.

 For example, get a NumPy structured or record array from a TTree (copy and paste the following examples into your Python prompt):